katrinamo/Rutherford/README.md

 discordrb API.
 He's currently only accepting a few commands.

 ## Installation
+Install RVM using a guide such as: https://rvm.io/rvm/install

 Make sure you have rvm installed using Ruby 2.3.
-Use bundle to install discordrb as specified in its installation instructions.
+Use bundle to install discordrb as specified in its installation instructions. https://github.com/meew0/discordrb

 Clone this repository and add your token.
 To run simply type: